AndrewHarrisSPU/logf/README.md

 ## goals
 - Explore `x/exp/slog`

-Structured logging is motivated by machine-parsable logging, and optimizes for machine readability.
+- Structured logging is motivated by machine-parsable logging, and optimizes for machine readability.
+It's a good thing.

-Sometimes developers want a simpler API, with formatting.
+- Sometimes developers want a simpler API, with formatting.
+String interpolation is an experiment in sugar.

-## Allocation
--
--
+- This isn't zero-allocating.
+Low allocation is a goal, but there are tradeoffs.

 # What is where